Owned, earned and paid media are the three pillars of a successful content marketing strategy.

 Owned media top tips

-Create a strategy – which channels are you going to use, how often are you going to post and how are you going to promote new content?
+Think about which channels you’re going to use, how often you’re going to post and how you’re going to promote new content.
 Ensure you have a purpose for each piece of content.
-Are you trying to get new leads or increase brand awareness for example?
+Are you trying to obtain new leads or increase brand awareness for example?
 Here are some great tips for creating a powerful content marketing strategy.

 Remember to write for both search engines and people.
 Head over to ‘How to write content that both Google and your audience will love’ for more information on this.

 Earned media is user-generated content whereby customers become the channel.
 This can be someone’s social media post, a review, or them tagging you in a photo of them using your product or service.